Northwest Railway Museum train

 Want to make your little train lovers shake with excitement?
-Take them on one of these rail adventures, starting with the Northwest Railway Museum, a restored train depot in Snoqualmie.
-Visit the museum, free to visit and open seven days a week, and go on a 75-minute excursion on weekends and holidays.
+Take them on one or more of these terrific local rail adventures, starting with the Northwest Railway Museum, a restored train depot in Snoqualmie.
+Visit the museum, which is free and open seven days a week, and go on a 75-minute excursion on weekends and holidays.

 Getting there: Regular trains can be boarded in either Snoqualmie or North Bend, both roughly 40 minutes from Seattle.

-Ride and cost: Train excursions last 2 hours and depart multiple times each weekend.
-Round-trip tickets start at $20 for adults; $10 for ages 2–12; and kids under 2 are free.
+Ride and cost: Train excursions last two hours and depart multiple times each weekend.
+Round-trip tickets on regular trains start at $20 for adults; $10 for ages 2–12; and kids under 2 are free.
 Day Out With Thomas and other special event tickets are pricier.

 To visit nearby: The towns of Snoqualmie and North Bend both have small, central business districts.
 A fun time to visit Snoqualmie and ride the trains is during Railroad Days, August 17–19, 2018.

 Use the arrows above the image to see all the options for train adventures!